 Here’s a few options using similar ingredients.

-- Puff pastry (block, rolled or even your own rough-puff)
+- Puff pastry (block, rolled or even your own homemade rough-puff)

 - Streaky bacon